LegendEffects/OpenAFK/README.md

 ### Actionbar
-Displays a temporary or permanent actionbar message to everyone or the actioned player
+Displays a temporary or permanent actionbar message to everyone or the actioned player.
 ```yaml
 - action: "actionbar"
   to: "player" #(Optional) - defaults to player, can be player or all